AlrightPeachesStudio/ClipEditor/README.md

 ClipEditor is a Windows desktop application built with C# and Windows Forms for extracting, editing, and preprocessing clipboard text before pasting it into another application.

-Content copied from Word, ChatGPT webpages, and other websites can include rich-text formatting alongside the text itself.
+Content copied from Word, PDF, ChatGPT webpages, and other websites can include rich-text formatting alongside the text itself.
 Pasting it directly may bring unwanted fonts, sizes, colors, backgrounds, or other styles into your destination document.

 ClipEditor reads the text representation, lets you inspect and prepare it, and writes the result back as plain text when you copy it.
 The destination application determines how the pasted plain text appears.